 The distribution of U.S. workers by occupation underwent a transformation in the twentieth century, largely in response to industrialization and urbanization.
 Farmers and farm laborers constituted a third of the entire labor force in 1910, but their proportion had shrunk to 2 percent by 2000.
 Less precipitous but still large declines were seen among private household service workers, nonfarm laborers, and operatives-for example, workers who ran machines in rapidly expanding industries such as steel, paper, and chemicals.
-At the other end of the spectrum, the proportion of professional and technical workers, nonhousehold service workers, and the occupational gains were seen for clerical workers, nonhousehold service workers, and the occupational category that includes managers, officials, and proprietors (Wyatt and Hecker, 2006).
+At the other end of the spectrum, the proportion of professional and technical workers jumped about 400 percent, and large proportional gains were seen for clerical workers, nonhousehold service workers, and the occupational category that includes managers, officials, and proprietors (Wyatt and Hecker, 2006).